 - Activities and Achievements (Word .docx)

-Many of our scholarships have eligibility requirements pertaining to athletic involvement, community service, work history, or just general well-roundedness.
-The Activities and Achievements chart allows you to submit a circumspect review of your activities and achievements adding another layer to your story.
+Many of our scholarships have eligibility requirements pertaining to athletic involvement, community service, work history or just general well-roundedness.
+The Activities and Achievements chart allows you to add another layer to your story by submitting an overview of your activities and achievements.

 - Student Aid Report (SAR)